MoSys: History

+In September 2002, MoSys acquired Ottawa-based memory design company Atmos Corporation, which had been developing embedded DRAM compilers that would compete with MoSys 1T-SRAM solutions.

 In February 2004, Synopsys announced that it would acquire Monolithic for US$432 million.
-However, a month later, Synopsys terminated their agreement to buy out Monolithic and paid the company a $10 million termination fee as part of the merger contract.
-This came after Synopsys had switched the terms of their acquisition, proposing to Monolithic a $13.50-per-share all-cash offer, incurring a very high premium.
-Monolithic followed with a lawsuit in Delaware courts seeking to force Synopsys to finish their acquisition.
+However, a month later, Synopsys terminated its agreement to buy out Monolithic and paid the company a $10 million termination fee as part of the merger contract.
+This came after TSMC showed slides of their embedded high density memory roadmap at their public technology forum.
+A disgruntled former MoSys licensing manager laid off by Fu-Chieh asked questions about it being supported beyond 90nm technology.
+Synopsys marketing executives were present in the room and ran out of the room realizing the licensing potential for future generation semiconductors fabricated at TSMC would end.
+Synopsys attempted to terminate the purchase agreement with a hand delivered letter, but employees at MoSys locked the doors.
+Monolithic followed with a lawsuit in Delaware courts seeking to force Synopsys to finish its acquisition.
 Monolithic dropped the suit in July 2004 without payment or liability.
 In late December 2004, following ill-health and a tough year for the company, chairman Fu-Chieh resigned from Monolithic, with chief financial officer Mark Voll taking the mantle.

 Monolithic had, by the end of 2005, 76 full-time employees—25 executives in Delaware and 51 engineers in the company's research and development lab in Sunnyvale.
-In May 2006, the company formally renamed themselves to MoSys.
+In May 2006, the company formally renamed itself to MoSys.

 By the late 2010s MoSys had pivoted to designing chips for security, telecommunications, and datacenters.
-In December 2021, they merged with Peraso Technologies, a designer of mmWave semiconductor, to emerge as Peraso Inc.
+In December 2021, it merged with Peraso Technologies, a designer of mmWave semiconductors, to emerge as Peraso Inc.